Immigrate to Canada as a Telecommunication carriers manager

 Every occupation on the Canadian NOC List is assigned a code and the code for those looking to migrate to Canada as a Telecommunication carriers manager is 0131.
 This is also known as the NOC Code for Telecommunication carriers managers Immigrating to Canada.

-According to the NOC Classification Schedule the code for Telecommunication carriers managers moving to Canada states Telecommunication carriers managers plan organize direct control and evaluate the operations of a telecommunications establishment department or facility.
-They are employed by wired wireless satellite and other telecommunications carriers.;.
+According to the NOC Classification Schedule the code for Telecommunication carriers managers moving to Canada states “Retail trade managers plan, organize, direct, control and evaluate the operations of establishments that sell merchandise or services on a retail basis.
+Retail trade managers are employed by retail sales establishments or they may own and operate their own store.”.

 Telecommunication carriers managers are employed under many job titles and positions.
 So, to qualify under the code of Telecommunication carriers manager, you can be employed or work as any of these job titles or position descriptions